 In Kathy’s past life, she ran a custom cake bakery in Northern Virginia concentrating on competition-level sculpted cakes.
 I’ve seen some of her “everyday” cakes and was amazed, so I can’t imagine her competition cakes.
 Her love of cake baking garnered her the nickname “Cake” from some friends; hence, her blog’s name, Cake Cooks Gluten Free.

 In 2009 Kathy become very ill, forcing her on disability.
 She was diagnosed with Hemiplegic Migraines (a migraine condition that mimics stroke symptoms) and began a long journey of treatment.
-After many doctors, hospitals, clinics and countless prescription drugs, she decided to take her health into her own hands and made drastic changes to her and her family’s diet.
+After many doctors, hospitals, clinics, and countless prescription drugs, she decided to take her health into her own hands and made drastic changes to her and her family’s diet.
 Starting with gluten and dairy, she removed allergens from the home and diet and in only a few shorts months everyone in the family began to see improvements, especially Kathy.
-(You can read more of Kathy’s story in her guest post over at Paleo Parents.)
+(You can read more of Kathy’s story in her guest post over at Real Everything.)

 Today Kathy is a member of my gluten-free support group and also leads our local Raising Our Celiac Kids (ROCK) group.
 While both of our groups are open to children and families, as you would expect Kathy’s ROCK group focuses on gluten-free kids and providing needed support to their families.
 Note that the name does not indicate membership requirements.
 All gluten-free children and their families are welcome, not just those with a celiac diagnosis.

 Kathy has made some fabulous dishes for our support group meetings.
 She’s treated us to both her sweet and savory recipes.
-I’ve also featured a few dessert recipes from Kathy’s blog on All Gluten-Free Desserts.
+Now I’ll let Kathy tell you more and share her gluten-free Leek and Potato Muffins recipe.

 “It so good, mom… there are A LOT of vegetables… but it’s good!”